 You can use the steps below to correct this issue.

-In the VSphere console navigate to the configuration tab and click on advanced setting as shown in the picture below:
+In the VSphere console navigate to the configuration tab and click on advanced setting.

 In the left hand menu select the heading SYSLOG and in the settings on the right change the Syslog.global.logDir to one of your datastores, leave the brackets in place they are important.